-Probe Economics Inc.
+Probe Economics LLC

 Chemical Industry Business Analysis and Consulting.